Brendon McCullum has emerged as a strong candidate to become England men's Test head coach

 "Also in contention remains Gary Kirsten, the former India and South Africa coach, he is in contention for both roles.

-"The interview process has been complete and the ECB will appoint before the end of the week."
+"The interview process has been completed and the ECB will appoint before the end of the week."

 England are scheduled to play New Zealand in a three-match Test series commencing on June 2 at Lord's.